aspnetzero/documents/doc/Development-Guide-Angular.md

 <img src="images/notifications-list-core-3.png" alt="Notification list" class="img-thumbnail" />

-**.NET Core Compatibility**

-Since SignalR is ready for .NET Core, real time notifications will work as well, if you select .NET Core as your base framework.

 #### Chat

 Chat icon is located next to user's profile image on top right corner of